MiddletonCommunityVoice/services-list/content/fifty-plus/wiltshire-farm-foods.md

 Order by phone or online.
 Foods delivered to your door every week

 ### Opening Times
+General phone line open 9am to 5pm Mon - Fri
-* Phones open 24hrs and online
+* Order by phone 24hrs a day or online